webdev23/PGP_secure-mailer/README.md

 <h6>Online@ http://user23.net/pgp_secure-mailer/</h6>

  PGP Secure mailer |  Send client-side PGP encypted message to any adress.<br>
- Or use it to be contacted with encryption easily, directly in browser, without displaying your email.<br>
+ Or use it to be contact with encryption easily, directly in browser, without displaying your email.<br>
  Encryption in browser with <a href='https://github.com/openpgpjs/openpgpjs'>openpgp.js.</a><br>
 <br>
 <h6>This app can now work with url parameters:</h6><br>